-In human medicine, radiotherapy / irradiation is the second most important method of treating malignant neoplasms after surgery.
+Radiotherapy/irradiation in human medicine is, after the surgery, the second most important method of treating malignant neoplasms.
 It is estimated that about 40% of the cured people were treated with radiotherapy.
-In veterinary medicine, this percentage is lower due to the much lower availability of the method for patients.
+In veterinary medicine, this percentage is lower due to the substantially diminished availability of the method for patients.
 We hope to change it permanently in our country.

-Radiotherapy is a local treatment, similar to surgery, but it can involve a much larger area of tissue.
-It can be used as the only treatment, or as an element of the entire treatment process, and even improve the results of a surgical procedure.
+Radiotherapy is a local treatment method, similar to surgery, but it can involve a much larger area of tissue.
+It can be used as the only approach, or it can be a part of the entire treatment process, enhancing the results of a surgical procedure.

 What are the goals of radiation therapy in animals?

-Depending on the type of cancer and its spread / size, location, and the intentions of the patient caregiver, radiation therapy may be aimed at:
+Depending on the cancer type and its spread / size, location, and the intentions of the patient caregiver, radiation therapy may be:

-- palliative (palliative radiotherapy), when the neoplastic disease is advanced and it is only possible to inhibit tumor growth, alleviate the symptoms of the tumor and thus significantly improve the patient’s quality of life, without the possibility of complete cure or long-term control of the disease; only a few fractions are given, most often at weekly intervals.
+- Palliative (palliative radiotherapy), when the disease is advanced and it is only possible to inhibit tumor growth, alleviate the symptoms of cancer and thus significantly improve the patient’s quality of life, with no possibility of complete cure or long-term control of the disease; only a few fractions are given, most often at weekly intervals.

 How does radiation therapy work?

-The essence of radiotherapy is the ability of the radiation beam to ionize tissues, and thus the ability to knock out electrons from the structures of tissue atoms.
-The released electrons in turn:
+The essence of radiotherapy is the ability of the radiation beam to ionize tissues, and thus the ability to knock electrons out from the structures of tissue atoms.
+Next, the released electrons:

-- they directly damage cellular DNA (one or both of its strands) and, to a lesser extent, cell membrane structures,
+- directly damage cellular DNA (one or both of its strands) and, to a lesser extent, cell membrane structures

-- by hitting water molecules, they generate the formation of highly chemically reactive, free hydroxyl radicals that damage DNA, causing biochemical and biological damage.
+- by hitting water molecules, they generate the formation of highly chemically reactive, free hydroxyl radicals that break DNA, causing biochemical and biological damage

 What radiation is used in radiotherapy?